vipervs/SimSearch/README.md

-# Paper Similarity Search
+# Paper Similarity Search 🔬

-**Description**

-This script combines the power of Arxiv, Google Custom Search, OpenAI's language models, and embedding technology to provide a streamlined paper discovery and similarity search tool.

-**Features**

-* **Arxiv Search:** Fetches relevant papers from Arxiv based on your search query.
-Stores results in a CSV file for easy access.
+This project is a web application that allows users to search for academic papers and articles based on a given query.
+It utilizes the arXiv API and Google Custom Search Engine (CSE) to retrieve relevant results and ranks them based on their similarity to the query using embeddings and cosine similarity.

+## Features

+- Search for academic papers on arXiv and articles using Google CSE
+- Generate keywords in boolean format for the given query using a language model
-* **Semantic Similarity:** Calculates semantic relatedness between your query and fetched research papers using OpenAI embeddings.
+- Calculate relatedness scores between the query and search results using embeddings
-* **Google Custom Search:** Provides additional search results from a wider web context using Google's Custom Search Engine (CSE).
-* **Streamlit Integration:** Creates a user-friendly web interface for search and result display.

-**Installation**
+- Display search results with titles, summaries, publication dates, URLs, and relatedness scores
+- Store past searches and allow users to revisit them
+- Delete past searches from the sidebar

+## Technologies Used

+- Python
+- Streamlit
+- arXiv API
+- Google Custom Search API
+- Ollama (for embeddings and language model)
+- Pandas
+- SciPy
+- Langchain

+## Setup

+1. Clone the repository
-1. pip install -r requirements.txt
+2. pip install -r requirements.txt

-**Setting Up Environment Variables**

-1. Create a `.env` file in the project directory.
+3. Create a `.env` file in the project directory.
-2. Obtain API keys for:
+4. Obtain API keys for:
     * OpenAI ([https://beta.openai.com/account/api-keys](https://beta.openai.com/account/api-keys))
     * Google Custom Search Engine ([https://developers.google.com/custom-search](https://developers.google.com/custom-search))
-3. Add the following to your `.env` file:
+5. Add the following to your `.env` file:

    ```
    OPENAI_API_KEY=your_openai_api_key